Where industry professionals connect with experts, peers, resources and information to enhance quality services for individuals with disabilities.

 INARF 2022 Annual Awards

-On Wednesday, October 5, our tradition continues with the presentation of five Annual Awards and two Scholarship Awards during the INARF Annual Awards Luncheon.
-The Annual Awards Recognition Program will feature moving stories captured in video of each recipient's achievements and how their vision of supporting individuals with intellectual and/or developmental disabilities has raised the bar of service delivery in Indiana.
-This distinguished event is available to all INARF 2022 Annual Conference attendees.
+On Wednesday, October 5, our tradition continued with the presentation of five Annual Awards and two Scholarship Awards during the INARF Annual Awards Luncheon.
+The Annual Awards Recognition Program featured moving stories captured in video of each recipient's achievements and how their vision of supporting individuals with intellectual and/or developmental disabilities has raised the bar of service delivery in Indiana.
+This distinguished event was available to all INARF 2022 Annual Conference attendees.
 View past award recipients.

 Nominations are now closed.
 INARF Annual Awards nominations submitted after midnight Wednesday, June 1, 2022 will not be accepted.

 The Committees selecting the recipients for the 2022 INARF Annual Awards and Costa N. Miller Scholarship Awards are looking for intriguing essays that separate your nomination from the crowd.
 With an average of 10-12 nominations per category your nominee is likely to be one of a number of applicants with similar goals, activities, and aspirations.

 Submitting an award-winning essay is your best chance to make the case for why your nominee should receive the award/scholarship; it helps the Committees learn about the individual behind the Nomination, and offers them greater insight at the Nominee’s contributions when specific details are included such how the Nominee went above and beyond to exceed expectations.
 Putting their unique stories and perspectives on the page will go a very long way toward creating a memorable essay.

 View a sample of a winning nomination for Melissa Market, who won the Pinnacle Award in 2021. *This is a sample only and all submissions should be original.